 Mental Health

-A powerful and proven resource is Mental Health First Aide (MHFA), an interactive one-day course introducing risk factors and warning signs of mental health problems to build understanding of their impact and review common treatments.
-In partnership with WellPower (formerly Mental Health Center of Denver) we have sponsored over thirty MHFA courses for adults and youth since 2019.
+A powerful and proven resource is Mental Health First Aid (MHFA), an interactive one-day course introducing risk factors and warning signs of mental health problems to build understanding of their impact and review common treatments.
+We have sponsored over thirty MHFA courses for adults and youth since 2019.
 Please register for a MHFA course and become empowered!

 Hayes Family Mental Health Award